okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-change-email/main/react/allcontent.md

 ## Overview

-Allowing a user to change their primary email is a critical task when they only sign in with a username and email address.
+Allowing a user to change their primary email is a critical task when they only sign in to your app using a username and email address.
 Much like a password, a user must be able to change their email address, especially if it becomes compromised.
 With the [Embedded SDK](https://github.com/okta/okta-auth-js) you can enable your users to change their primary emails in your app.

 The Embedded SDK contains a series of [methods](https://github.com/okta/okta-auth-js/blob/master/docs/myaccount/modules.md) that use the [MyAccount API](/docs/reference/api/myaccount/) to change the user's email and other profile information.
 Your app calls these methods and indirectly accesses the MyAccount API through the Embedded SDK.